erin-sketches/app/readme.md

   ```
     * The former is trying to import a "default export" while the latter is trying to import a "named export".
 Not sure exactly what the distinction is
 * You can't use hooks in a class-based component :<
+* https://github.com/Ibaslogic/react-context-api and https://ibaslogic.com/react-context-api/ used as reference for more complicated data storage/mutation in Context